-Submits an application to the superintendent's office by 4:00 p.m.
-February 1st in the same year the employee intends to retire.

-- Submits a written resignation with the application that is effective at the end of the school year or another mutually agreed upon date between the Board and employee. - Receives board approval of the employee's application for participation in the early retirement plan, of the employee's resignation and of the disbursement of early retirement incentive to the employee.
+- Is at least age 55 on or before August 15 of the school year in which the employee wishes to retire. - Completes a total of 10 years of service as a licensed employee, or to the school district including the year of retirement; - Submit an application to the superintendent's office by 4:00 p.m.
+February 1st in the same year the employee intends to retire. - Submits a written resignation with the application that is effective at the end of the school year or another mutually agreed upon date between the Board and employee. - Receives board approval of the employee's application for participation in the early retirement plan, of the employee's resignation, and of the disbursement of early retirement incentive to the employee.